Jason Kaufusi: Coaching career

 Kaufusi began his coaching career in 2004, when he embarked on a four-year stint as an assistant coach at Cottonwood High School in Murray, Utah, a suburb of Salt Lake City.
 Kaufusi coached Cottonwood's defensive line, and he was also in charge of academics and helped with strength and conditioning.

 In 2009, Kaufusi became an administrative assistant at the University of Utah, his alma mater.
 He helped with the cornerbacks, which contributed to a passing defense that ranked 14th in the nation that season.
 Kaufusi went on to serve at Weber State as the defensive ends coach, where he spent the 2010 and 2011 seasons.
 In 2012 and 2013, Kaufusi served as a defensive graduate assistant at BYU, where he was also the team's academic advisor.

 Kaufusi returned to Weber State in 2014, and he went on to coach the defensive ends there for the 2014 and 2015 seasons.
 After Weber State led the Big Sky Conference in total defense in the 2015 season, Kaufusi was promoted to defensive coordinator in 2016.
 With Kaufusi as defensive coordinator, Weber State reached the Football Championship Subdivision playoffs for the first time since 2009.
 That same season, Weber State ranked first in the Big Sky Conference in passing defense, allowing a mere 193.5 yards per game, and five of the Wildcats' defensive players earned all-conference honors.

 In 2017, Kaufusi went to Nevada, where he served as the defensive line coach for the 2017 and 2018 seasons.
 Kaufusi coached Malik Reed and Korey Rush, who earned first-team All-Mountain West honors in the 2017 and 2018 seasons, respectively.

 In 2019, Kaufusi was hired as the outside linebackers coach at UCLA.
 One of the linebackers of Kaufusi's unit, Josh Woods, posted career highs in tackles, tackles for loss, and quarterback sacks.
 UCLA increased its total number of quarterback sacks from 11 in the 2018 season to 26 in 2019.

-In December of 2021, Kaufusi was hired by head coach Jedd Fisch to coach outside linebackers at Arizona.
+In December 2021, Kaufusi was hired by head coach Jedd Fisch to coach outside linebackers at Arizona.

-In January of 2024, Kaufusi was hired by the Washington Huskies run game coordinator and defensive line coordinator.
+In January 2024, Kaufusi was hired by the Washington Huskies run game coordinator and defensive line coordinator.